The Trail Goes On

 When not painting or drawing, I can be found composing and recording original music, or writing a novel, short story or essay.
-Otherwise, I’m out somewhere hiking through the landscapes I love to paint…or just walking to the market to buy veggies.
+Otherwise, I’m out somewhere hiking through the kinds of landscapes I love to paint.
+Or eating ice cream.
+I love ice cream.

-I am an avid explorer of the outdoors, and that experience informs and influences my creative work.
-I want my paintings to convey the emotions I feel in a specific place, breathing the air and taking in the surroundings.
-My work also explores my “Inner Visions,” scenes created within my imagination.
-These, too, are based on observations and my responses to both natural and man-made environments.
+I am an avid explorer of the outdoors, and that experience informs and influences my creative work in art, music and writing.
+My intention is to convey the “feel” of a place, the emotions that are brought up as one breathes the air and takes in those surroundings.
+I also explore and express what I have come to call “Inner Visions,” scenes created within my imagination.
+These, too, are based on observation and my responses to both natural and human-made environments.
 I hope that my love of the natural world will inspire others to cherish this planet on which we live.

 Experience and Exhibits

 2021 – Online – Pastel Society of America “Enduring Brilliance”